fathomlabs/app_development_tools/README.md

 # List of app development tools

-Our favourite tools to rapidly building web, desktop and mobile apps
+Our favourite tools for rapidly building web, desktop and mobile apps

 ### App development frameworks